MChatzakis/parallel-pagerank/readme.md

 ### Supported Dataset Format:
 The code can parse any dataset provided the follow the following format: \
 SrcID DstID \
-It ignores comment lines, which are the line that start with "#".
+It ignores comment lines, which are the lines that start with "#".

 ### Output File:
 A csv file following the described format is produced in the same directory with the executable as "pagerank.csv"